-To do this, connect the AquaSonde to the PC as described in section 5.3 Connecting an AquaSonde and start SondeLink.
+To do this, connect the AquaSonde to the PC as described in section 5.3.
+Connecting an AquaSonde and start SondeLink.
 The Live Data and Calibration tab will be displayed.

-Select either USB Cable or BlueLink then click on the Connect to Sonde button.
+Click on the Connect to Sonde button.
 If the AquaSonde is properly connected and the drivers are installed, SondeLink will start to read live data from the sonde and update every two seconds.